turingschool/gear-up/m4_sessions/1710-inning/group_four.md

 **Pre-Work/Communication**
 - Ask people to sign-up for [Code For Social Good](https://app.code4socialgood.org/)
 - Ask for people to poke around on the site and pick out a project they are interested in
+- We will also include the other links from below for people to review as option

 **Deliverables**
-- Pre-session message w/ link to Code For Social Good (owner)
+- Pre-session message w/ link to Code For Social Good (Daniel)
 - Worksheet for "Active" discussion (Sam)

 **Session Outline:**  Include the flow of the session and the time for each section